bentoml/BentoML/examples/custom_model_runner/README.md

-# MNIST with custom model runner
+# Custom PyTorch MNIST runner

 This example showcases how one can extend BentoML's provided runner and build a custom Runner.
 See [our documentation][#custom-runner] on Runners.

-This example will also demonstrate how one can create custom metrics to monitor model's performance.
+This example will also demonstrate how one can create custom metrics to monitor the model's performance.
-We will provide two Prometheus configs as well as a Grafana dashboard for demonstration.
+We will provide two Prometheus configs to use for either HTTP or gRPC BentoServer for demonstration.

 ### Requirements